imperorrp/galaxy-generator/context/README-SPECS.md

         - Procedural algorithm to generate a realistic spiral galaxy structure, featuring a dense central bulge and distinct spiral arms, using techniques inspired by `new-galaxy-generation-ideas` for enhanced realism (e.g., skewed radial distribution for overall density, logarithmic spiral math for arm placement, specific scatter algorithms for arm thickness and bulge densification, and gradient-based coloring from galactic center to edge).
         - Star attributes: Position (Vector3), color, size (optional), unique ID, name, metadata (faction, planets).
         - Implemented using `useMemo` in React to generate data once.
-        - Stars primarily rendered via a single `<points>` R3F component for performance.
+        - Stars rendered using dynamic Level of Detail (LoD): a single `<points>` R3F component for distant views and individual instanced meshes for closer, more detailed views to balance performance and visual fidelity.
         - **Star Texture Variety:** Multiple star particle textures (e.g., 2-3 variations) will be loaded and randomly assigned to stars to enhance visual diversity in the galaxy view.
+        - **Loosely Scattered Stars:** Additional stars will be generated beyond the main galactic disk to create a more natural, less defined edge.
+        - **Globular Clusters:** Small, dense clusters of stars will be procedurally generated and positioned both within the galactic halo and potentially embedded closer to the disk.
     - **Star System Generation:**
         - Star: `SphereGeometry`, emissive or basic material.
 Point light source.
         - Planets: `SphereGeometry`, `MeshStandardMaterial` with procedural or loaded textures.